What is the biblical definition of sodomite? Where is the proof in the Bible?

 Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
 1 Corinthians 6:9-10 (NKJV)

 There are two different Greek words that describe homosexual behavior in 1 Corinthians 6:9.
 These two words are malakos and arsenokites.
 The Greek word malakos refers to the passive partner in the homosexual act.
 The NASB translates this word as “effeminate.”
 The NET Bible translates it as “passive homosexual partners” because the root word has the idea of soft or gentle (Matthew 11:8; Luke 7:25).
 This Greek word is also translated as soft or fancy homosexual, or a passive or receiving male partner in homosexual intercourse act.
 The NIV blurs both Greek words together.
 The NKJV translates it as “homosexuals.”
 However, this is unexpected.

 The Term Sodomite

 God hates all sin and we are all sinners.
 But God does not hate us.
-A homosexual or lesbian has God’s heart and love but He hates the sin.
-Apparently it is a degrading sin and one that is very hard to give up.
+A homosexual or lesbian is loved by God but He hates the sin.
 If you know a homosexual or lesbian, I would encourage you to love them and tell them that our God loves them and calls them to stop sinning.
 Read Romans 1:28-32 and Romans 3:23 to discover that everyone sins.
 The only way to obtain approval and peace with God is to turn to Jesus Christ who lovingly forgives our sins (Romans 5:6-8).

 Reference Links:Is there a verse in the Bible about homosexuality?